terryyutian/KLiCKe-Corpus/README.md

 - TypingTests folder.
 This folder contains the results from four typing tests, represented in keystroke logs in both _.csv_ and _.idfx_ format.
 - VocabularyKnowledgeTest folder.
 This folder contains the results from the vocabulary knowledge test.
 - demographic_info.csv.
 This spreadsheet contains the writers' demographic details.

-Please refer to the paper below for a detailed description of the corpus and the context of its construction:

-Tian, Y., Crossley, S. (in review).
-The Keystroke Logging in Compositions for Knowledge Evaluation (KLiCKe) Corpus. _The Journal of Writing Research_.